Jeremy Hunt as Health Secretary

 Jeremy Hunt served as Secretary of State for Health, later Secretary of State for Health and Social Care, from 2012 to 2018.
 Appointed by David Cameron, Hunt served in the Cameron–Clegg coalition and Cameron majority government.
 He was reappointed by Theresa May and served in the majority and minority May governments.
 In January 2018, Hunt gained additional responsibility for social care in England and, in June, became the longest-serving Health Secretary in British political history.
 He left the role when he was promoted to Foreign Secretary following the resignation of Boris Johnson, and was succeeded by Matt Hancock.

 Hunt pursued an ambitious agenda to address patient safety, regional variations in premature deaths, health tourism and A&E waiting times.
-He oversaw increased spending on the National Health Service but was criticised for controversial reforms, manipulating figures and increased privatisation.
+He oversaw decreased spending as percentage of GDP on the National Health Service compared to the previous government and hugely increased waiting times for patients.
+Healthcare costs always increase faster than GDP.
+He was criticised for controversial reforms, manipulating figures and increased privatisation.
 He implemented policies working towards a seven-day NHS and oversaw the imposition of a controversial new junior doctors' contract in England, after the failure of negotiations during a dispute in which junior doctors undertook industrial action.